 But what it lacks in comfort, the R.A.T Pro 3 makes up for in accuracy.
-With an impressive 7200DPI, aiming and precision gaming is a joy.
-Playing fast-paced games like APEX LEGENDS was a genuine pleasure, and the highly customizable settings allowed me to adjust the experience precisely to my liking.
+With an impressive 7200DPI, aiming and precision gaming are a joy.
+Playing fast-paced games like Apex Legends was a genuine pleasure, and the highly customizable settings allowed me to adjust the experience precisely to my liking.
 Now, it didn’t make me a better gamer – it’s not made of miracles – but it did make losing feel less like a result of the instruments.

 But if you have smaller hands and don’t want your mouse to weigh as much as a fat cat, the R.A.T Pro 3 is a perfect choice to start gaming with.
 It packs just enough of a punch to warrant some serious use in competitive circles but also works surprisingly well with third-person adventure titles as well as RTS games.